zhong0/2020_dl_final/README.md

-# A Detection for News Topic Written by the Human or the Machine
+# The Detection for the News Topic Written by a Human or a Machine